silveiralexf/deploy-ibm-noi/README.md

 - [Netcool Operations Insight 1.5.0 requirements for an Installation on IBM Cloud Private](https://www.ibm.com/support/knowledgecenter/en/SSTPTP_1.5.0/com.ibm.netcool_ops.doc/soc/integration/reference/soc_int_reqsforcloudinstallation.html)

+On this document we're suggesting the following architecture:

+- 1 Master/Management/Boot Node
+- 1 Proxy Node
+- 3 Worker Nodes

-On this document we're suggesting the creation of 1 master/boot, 1 proxy and 3 worker nodes, the number of workers is specially important, since we'll use **Heketi Chart for GlusterFS storage** -- which requires a minimum of 3 worker nodes to function.
+_Note: The number of workers is specially important, since we'll use Heketi Chart for GlusterFS storage -- which requires a minimum of 3 worker nodes to function._

 You can use the following definitions as a template for your master node, by updating the following at your local copy of the [create_sl_vms.yml](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/playbooks/create_sl_vms.yml) playbook: